bfrangi/quantum-potential-barrier/README.md

 ## Requirements

-To run this code on your system you sill need:
+To run this code on your system you will need:

 - Python version: 3.8.5